 The price tag on tuition is up, and the cost of borrowing is inevitably poised to increase.
 On top of that, the economic value of that coveted diploma is worth less than it was in decades past and does not get one as far.
 Plus it’s taking students longer to graduate—up to 5 or 6 years—while they change majors 2 to 3 times.
 Too often many students enter college having no clue as to what they want to do and graduate without much more direction.

 This is not a good equation for our young or for our nation.

 Do you think this is a reality?
 Why do you think this is happening?
 And what could be done about it?

-How can the Millennial generation be held accountable?
+How can the institutions of higher education be held accountable?
+Consumers (students)?
 Parents?
-Institutions?
 Lenders?

 Comment or email me email@example.com